Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Review of WIS integration

 \end{definition} \begin{remark} It is immediate that we can also write

 \end{remark}

-It can be shown that $\sstar$ is closed under the Wick product, while $\srv$ is not (for an example, see \cite[Section 3.1]{Gjessing1993}).
+It can be shown that $(\calS)^*$ is closed under the Wick product, while ${L^2(\P)}$ is not \cite[for an example, see][Section 3.1]{Gjessing1993}.
 It is relatively easy to verify that the Wick product is associative, commutative and distributive over addition.

 In some situations the Wick product can be expressed in terms of a regular product.
-For $c\in\R$ and $F=\sum_{\alpha\in\J}a_\alpha\H_{\alpha}\in\sstar$ we have
+For $c\in\R$ and $F=\sum_{\alpha\in\J}a_\alpha\calH_{\alpha}\in(\calS)^*$ we have

-We denote powers with respect to the Wick product as $F^{\d n}$, i.e. we inductively define
+We denote powers with respect to the Wick product as $F^{\dm n}$, i.e. we inductively define

-We set $F^{\d 0}=1$ for convenience.
+We set $F^{\dm 0}=1$ for convenience.

-Suppose now that $f,g\in\Ltr$ and consider the random variables $w_f$ and $w_g$.
-A straightforward computation then shows that
+Suppose now that $f,g\in{L^2(\R)}$ and consider the random variables $w_f$ and $w_g$.
+A straightforward computation \cite[see, for example][Section 2.4]{Holden1996}, then shows that

-If we let $t,s\geq0$, Proposition \ref{prop: IP is iso} gives
+If we let $t,s\geq0$, Proposition~\ref{prop: IP is iso} gives